Nector-kilo/Quoe-T/README.md

 **Welcome to Quoe-T**

 **Introduction:**<br/>
-This is my little pet project to help generate quotes for new and existing T-Mobile customers.\n\nThis application was written in Kotlin for the Android operating system, following a Model-View-ViewModel (MVVM) architectural design and utilizing the JetPack Compose framework.\n\nIf you're interested in seeing the code, it's public on my
+This is my little pet project to help generate quotes for new and existing T-Mobile customers.
+This application was written in Kotlin for the Android operating system, following a Model-View-ViewModel (MVVM) architectural design and utilizing the JetPack Compose framework.
-GitHub:\nhttps://GitHub.com/NicholasGeraci\n\nAll code is licensed under the GNU General Public Licence 3.0, so feel free to change the code however you like, just make sure you follow the GNU GPL guidelines.
+All code is licensed under the GNU General Public Licence 3.0, so feel free to change the code however you like, just make sure you follow the GNU GPL guidelines.

 **Disclaimer:**<br/>